ajj8866/facebook_mkt/README.md

 ## pytorch_scratch_classification.py
 ### Overview
-Used to construct the pytorch dataset inheriting from pytorch's torch.utils.Dataset class, in addition to a class called Net used for diagnostic purposes to ensure the dataset class works as expected.
+Used to construct the pytorch dataset inheriting from pytorch's `torch.utils.Dataset` class, in addition to a class called Net used for diagnostic purposes to ensure the dataset class works as expected. <br />The class constructed from pytorch's primitive `Dataset` class is used to store the individual sample explanatory variables and their corresponding target variables.
+The user is subsequently passed into pytorch's `DataLoader` class in the `pytorch_image_transfer_classification` script which iterates over the individual samples stored in the custom class inheriting from pytorch's `torch.utils.Dataset`

 #### Dataset Class
 Takes in the following arguments: